Touring car racing

-Touring car racing is a form of motorsport featuring production-based cars that are modified for competition.
+Touring car racing is a form of motorsport racing featuring production cars, modified for competition.
 The discipline emphasizes close racing, balanced performance, and manufacturer diversity, with cars that still resemble their road-going counterparts.
 Originating in Europe in the mid-20th century, touring car racing has since expanded globally through rule sets such as Group A, Super Touring, and the FIA TCR formula.
-Major championships include the British Touring Car Championship (BTCC), German Touring Car Racing (DTM), and Supercars Championship.
+Major championships include the Deutsche Tourenwagen Masters (DTM), British Touring Car Championship (BTCC) and Supercars Championship.
 It has both similarities to and significant differences from stock car racing, which is popular in the United States.

-Modern touring car championships increasingly rely on Balance of Performance (BoP) and cost-control regulations to ensure close competition among manufacturers and private teams.
-The adoption of hybrid technology and the introduction of electric touring car series, such as the ETCR (now FIA E-Touring Car World Cup), mark the category’s adaptation to sustainability trends in motorsport.
-While the cars do not move as fast as those in formula or sports car races, their similarity both to one another and to fans' own vehicles makes for well-supported racing.
-The lesser use of aerodynamics means following cars have a much easier time passing than in open-wheel racing, and the more substantial bodies of the cars makes the subtle bumping and nudging for overtaking much more acceptable as part of racing.
+While the cars are not as fast as those in formula or sports car races, their similarity both to one another and to fans' own vehicles makes for well-supported racing.
+The lesser use of aerodynamics means following cars have a much easier time passing than in open-wheel racing, and the more substantial bodies of the cars makes the subtle bumping and nudging for overtaking much more acceptable.

-As well as short sprint races, many touring car series include one or more endurance races, which last anything from 3 to 24 hours and are a test of reliability and pit crews as much as car, driver speed, and consistency.
+As well as short sprint races, many touring car series include one or more endurance races, which last from 3 to 24 hours and are tests of reliability and pit crews as much as speed and consistency.